MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### appregistry.config

 This event reports on any errors encountered while loading application registry information.
-We use this report to advise IT Admins on the correct format of setting up client application registrations.
+Microsoft uses this report to advise corporate IT administrators of the correct format for setting up client application registrations.

 The following fields are collected: